lawinslow/digitallimnology.org/_posts/2017-03-07-nldas-wind-problem.md

 ```

 So the change from before to after 2001 definitely varies regionally.
-Much of the northeast is apparently pretty close to 1.
+Much of the northeast is apparently pretty close to 0
+change across that time period (which is desirable).

 ![plot of chunk plot](/figure/plot-1.png)